dbace23/mgm/README.md

-# EcoMart – Eco-Friendly E‑Commerce Backend (Golang)
+# MyGreenMarket – Eco-Friendly E‑Commerce Backend (Golang)

-EcoMart is an **eco‑friendly e‑commerce backend** that powers a marketplace for sustainable products.
+MGM is an **eco‑friendly e‑commerce backend** that powers a marketplace for sustainable products.
 It is built in **Golang** using **Echo**, **PostgreSQL**, and a clean, modular architecture.

 ---